-Administrative cost, an advertising pricing model in which the advertiser pays a cost that is unrelated to the volume or time period.
+Administrative cost is an advertising pricing model in which the advertiser pays the price unrelated to the volume or period.

-The technology that is responsible for the delivery of advertising campaigns by a server to an end user’s client (for example a browser), on which the ads are then displayed and/or cached.
+The technology responsible for delivering advertising campaigns by a server to an end user’s client (for example, a browser) on which the ads are then displayed and cached.

-Application Programming Interface, determines how two applications have to communicate with each other.
-The API of Adhese provides access to inventory and performance data in the Adhese database for the purpose of campaign planning and reporting.
-You are also able to create, manage and update advertising campaigns and bookings through the API.
+Application Programming Interface determines how two applications have to communicate with each other.
+The API of Adhese provides access to inventory and performance data in the Adhese database for campaign planning and reporting.
+You are also able to create, manage, and update advertising campaigns and bookings through the API.

-A campaign’s automatic delivery distribution of impressions will be determined by the percentage that Adhese will set for the selected booking – while taking into account the booking’s properties and competitive bookings.
+A campaign’s automatic delivery distribution of impressions will be determined by the percentage that Adhese will set for the selected booking while considering the booking’s properties and competitive bookings.

 The process by which sites or servers serve content in such a manner as to prevent browsers from serving content from their cache.
 This forces the browser to fetch a fresh copy for each request and makes sure reporting reflects the actual views or impressions of an individual ad creative.